jamesward/play2bars/ARTICLE.md

     }

 The template now takes a `Form[Bar]` parameter which is passed from the `index` method on the `Application` controller.
 Then in the body of the template a new HTML form is rendered using Play 2's form helper.
 The form contains an HTML field for the `name` and a submit button.
 Notice that the action of the form points to the route to the `Application` controller's `addBar` method.

+If you look in the console window at this point you will see the error "value addBar is not a member of controllers.ReverseApplication".
+This is because the route file is compiled and the view is checked for a valid route.
 But we haven't created a route yet, so edit the `conf/routes` file and add a new line with the following:

     POST    /bars                       controllers.Application.addBar